Rava-Ruska (border checkpoint)

 Rava-Ruska is a land border crossing between Ukraine and Poland on the Ukrainian side, near the city of Rava-Ruska, Lviv Raion, Lviv Oblast.

 The crossing is situated on autoroute ' (') Warsaw - Lviv.
-Across the border on the Polish side is the village of Hrebenne, Tomaszów Lubelski County, Lublin Voivodeship.
+Across the border on the Polish side is the village of Hrebenne, Tomaszów County, Lublin Voivodeship.
 The border crossing is located 8 km west of the city of Rava-Ruska.
 In the city at a rail station is rail border checkpoint that however serves freight trains only.